medic/cht-docs/content/en/contribute/medic/product-development-process/focused-groups.md

 - 3 Site Reliability Engineers

 ## Ecosystem
 This team's primary objective is to improve the Community Health Toolkit in response to the requirements of the digital health ecosystem (DHE).
-The team actively develops these enhancements and promotes their implementation within the DHE.
+The team actively develops enhancements and promotes their implementation within the DHE.
 They engage in ongoing discovery by conducting generative interviews with key users to gain a deep understanding of the ever-evolving needs and opportunities for enhancing the CHT.

-Key users: Data scientists, Integrators, Program Administrators and Immplementing portners.
+Key users: Data scientists, Integrators, Program Administrators and Implementing partners.

 Team members include software developers, quality assurance engineers, UX researchers, an engineering manager and a technical product owner.